Death by a Thousand Closures

 The mechanism by which venues close in WA is worth understanding in detail, because it does not look like a policy decision.
 It looks like a series of individual circumstances, each explicable on its own terms, adding up to a pattern that nobody is officially responsible for.

 A developer receives planning approval to build apartments adjacent to a venue that has operated for years, sometimes decades.
-The new residents find that the venue is louder than they anticipated.
-Noise complaints are lodged with the relevant authority.
+The new residents find the venue is louder than anticipated.
+Noise complaints are lodged.
 The venue is required to demonstrate compliance with noise standards, which in practice means acoustic retrofitting.
-The cost of bringing a 200-seat room up to WA noise standards routinely exceeds $120,000 — more than most small venues generate in annual profit, and more than some generate in total revenue.
+Bringing a 200-seat room up to WA noise standards routinely exceeds $120,000 — more than most small venues generate in annual profit, and more than some generate in total revenue.
 Unable to fund the retrofit and unable to operate without compliance, the venue closes.

 At no point in this sequence does any single decision look like the closure of a music venue.
 The planning approval was for housing, which WA needs.
 The noise complaints were from residents, who have legitimate interests.
 The noise standards exist for good reasons.
 The venue's inability to fund the retrofit is a private business failure.
 The closure is, officially, nobody's fault.

 This is what regulatory ennui looks like at scale.
-Not malice.
-Not a deliberate cultural policy.
-Just the accumulated effect of a system in which cultural infrastructure carries no special weight in planning decisions, in which the costs of urban development are distributed onto the existing occupants of the urban environment, and in which the institutions with the power to change the framework have not done so.(1)
+The cultural infrastructure carries no special weight in planning decisions.
+The costs of urban development are distributed onto the existing occupants of the urban environment.
+The institutions with the power to change the arrangement have not done so.(1)

 The concept of agent-of-change is simple.
-The entity causing a change in the environment — in this case, a developer introducing residential use adjacent to an existing venue — bears primary responsibility for managing the consequences of that change.
-If you choose to build apartments next to a music venue that has operated for twenty years, you are responsible for ensuring the apartments are adequately soundproofed.
+The entity causing a change in the environment — a developer introducing residential use adjacent to an existing venue — bears primary responsibility for managing the consequences of that change.
+If you build apartments next to a music venue that has operated for twenty years, you are responsible for ensuring the apartments are adequately soundproofed.
 The venue, which existed before the conflict, is not.

 The gap between what WA has done and what Victoria and London have done is not a gap in knowledge.
 The effective model is documented, implemented, and available for adoption.
 The gap is in political will to impose planning obligations on developers whose activity generates significant revenue for state and local government, at the expense of cultural infrastructure that generates cultural and economic value that does not show up in the same ledgers.

-NSW has allocated $100,000 soundproofing subsidies for small venues and streamlined its licensing framework for venues under 120 capacity through a single notification process.
+NSW has allocated $100,000 soundproofing subsidies for small venues and streamlined its licensing for venues under 120 capacity through a single notification process.
 Berlin invested €10 million in venue support and retained 85% of threatened venues.
-Toronto has municipal protection bylaws for music venues.(5) They interventions are the toolkit of jurisdictions that have decided live music infrastructure is worth protecting, implemented at varying scales according to local need.
+Toronto has municipal protection bylaws for music venues.(5) These are the standard toolkit of jurisdictions that have decided live music infrastructure is worth protecting.

 WA spends $20 million annually on community sports infrastructure upgrades.
 This is not an argument against sports funding.
-It is an observation about revealed priorities: the state has decided, through its budget allocations, that sport is the kind of community infrastructure that warrants public investment at that scale, and that live music is not. $15 million over three years for acoustic retrofit funding — less than the state's contribution to a single major event — would, on Sydney's figures, generate approximately $250 million in local economic activity and protect the majority of the venues currently at risk.
-This calculation has been available to policymakers for years.
+It is an observation about revealed priorities: the state has decided, through its budget allocations, that sport warrants public investment at that scale, and live music does not. $15 million over three years for acoustic retrofit funding — less than the state's contribution to a single major event — would, on Sydney's figures, generate approximately $250 million in local economic activity and protect the majority of the venues currently at risk.

-The acoustic retrofitting problem is the most visible mechanism of venue closure, but it is not the only one.
-WA's liquor licensing framework applies to small venues with a complexity and cost burden that reflects the framework's original design — for large licensed premises operating at a scale where compliance costs are proportionate to revenue — without adjustment for the economic realities of a 150-seat room running original music four nights a week.
+The acoustic retrofitting problem is the most visible mechanism of venue closure, but not the only one.
+WA's liquor licensing applies to small venues with a complexity and cost burden that reflects its original design — for large licensed premises operating at a scale where compliance costs are proportionate to revenue — without adjustment for the economic realities of a 150-seat room running original music four nights a week.

 45% of Western Australia's population lives in regional areas.
 14% of ticketed live music events occur there.
-WA has 14 regional music venues for 1.26 million regional residents.(7) The arithmetic describes a cultural geography in which regional communities are systematically underserved by the live music infrastructure that urban Australians treat as a normal feature of community life.
+WA has 14 regional music venues for 1.26 million regional residents.7

 The distance problem compounds the economics in ways that make straightforward solutions difficult.
 An artist travelling from Perth to a regional centre may face a six-hour drive each way to play for an audience that, however enthusiastic, cannot generate enough ticket and merchandise revenue to cover travel costs and a reasonable performance fee.
 Many artists do not make the trip.
-Regional promoters, aware that artists are reluctant, stop programming touring shows.
+Regional promoters, aware that artists are reluctant, stop programming regional shows.
 Audiences, unable to see live music locally, stop expecting it.
-The ecosystem atrophies not through any single failure but through the rational individual decisions of artists and promoters responding to economics that do not work.
+The sector atrophies through the rational individual decisions of artists and promoters responding to economics that do not work.

 When a venue closes, each of these employment and economic relationships ends.
-Some of the workers find equivalent employment elsewhere.
+Some workers find equivalent employment elsewhere.
 Some do not.
-Some of the artists find other stages.
+Some artists find other stages.
 Some reduce their performance activity or leave the sector.
-Some of the audience members find other live music.
-Some stop going to live music at all.
-The ecosystem does not snap back when the venue reopens, because venues do not reopen once closed — the economics of fitting out a live music space mean that closures are almost always permanent.
+The sector does not snap back when conditions improve, because venues do not reopen once closed — the economics of fitting out a live music space mean that closures are almost always permanent.

-This is why the venue closure rate is a leading indicator of creative ecosystem health, not a lagging one.
+This is why the venue closure rate is the leading indicator of creative sector health.
 By the time the effects on artist development, audience culture, and creative economy employment are fully visible, the venues whose loss caused those effects have been converted into something else, and the window for policy intervention has closed.

 Enforceable agent-of-change provisions in all planning schemes, requiring developers to fund acoustic treatment for new residential development adjacent to existing licensed venues.
-This is the foundational reform, and without it the other interventions are managing a problem that the planning system continues to create.
+This is the foundational reform, and without it the other interventions manage a problem the planning system continues to create.

-A venue acoustic retrofit fund — $15 million over three years is the figure that emerges from analysis of the current venue stock and the cost of bringing at-risk venues up to current noise standards — to address the accumulated compliance deficit in venues that have survived to this point but remain vulnerable.
+A venue acoustic retrofit fund — $15 million over three years — to address the accumulated compliance deficit in venues that have survived to this point but remain vulnerable.

 Streamlined licensing for venues under 150 capacity, modelled on NSW's single notification system, reducing the regulatory cost of operating small live music venues to a level proportionate to their scale and revenue.

-Closures do not look like policy choices.
+Western Australia is losing its live music infrastructure at a rate that is documented, measurable, and the direct consequence of policy choices that could be made differently.
+The closures do not look like policy choices.
 They look like individual business failures, individual planning decisions, individual noise complaints resolved through individual tribunal processes.
 The pattern only becomes visible when you step back far enough to see it whole.
-Western Australia losing its live music is a direct consequence of policy choices that could be made differently.

-The people who are experiencing those choices are the artists who are running out of stages, the venue operators who are receiving compliance notices they cannot fund, the regional communities that have not had a live music venue for a decade, and the sound engineers and bar staff and booking agents whose employment depends on an infrastructure that the planning system is, with bureaucratic thoroughness and without apparent awareness of what it is doing, dismantling.
+The people watching it whole are the artists who are running out of stages, the venue operators receiving compliance notices they cannot fund, the regional communities without a live music venue for a decade, and the sound engineers and bar staff and booking agents whose employment depends on infrastructure that the planning system is, with bureaucratic thoroughness and without apparent awareness of what it is doing, dismantling.

 The solutions exist.
+Other places have implemented them.
 The economic case is clear.
 The cultural case is, or should be, self-evident.

 What remains is the political decision to treat the places where artists and communities meet as infrastructure worth protecting — not because live music is a luxury amenity that makes cities more attractive to investment, though it is that too, but because the live music venue is one of the few remaining spaces in public life where people gather around something made by human beings in front of other human beings in real time, and where the transaction is not primarily about data or profit or algorithmic engagement but about the unrepeatable fact of being in a room together when something happens.

-7. Regional WA venue and event data from the Live Performance Australia regional survey and WAM Regional Music Development Program reporting.
-Population figures from ABS 2021 Census.
+7. Live Performance Australia regional survey; WAM Regional Music Development Program; ABS 2021 Census. https://www.liveperformance.com.au

 Previous